micoxion/AttoviaWiki/content/L'vad/Attovia/Countries/Ornsiire Empire/Towns and Cities/Ornsiire/Ornsiire.md

 tags:
 date: 2025-04-07 17:00
 ---
 Ornsiire is a city of aggressive and fierce architecture, winding twisting streets get many who are unfamiliar with them lost quite quickly.
-At the top of the [[Great Dal Bridge]] where most travelers enter, many "tour guides" happy to take some [[Chips]] to show a group to the closest tavern congregate.
+At the top of the [[Great Dal Bridge]] where most travelers enter, many "tour guides" happy to take some [[Clips]] to show a group to the closest tavern congregate.
 # Details
 Population: 8,000
 Governer/Leader: